Byrde/terraform-module-registry/modules/tfstate/README.md

 # TFState Module

-Creates GCP projects and GCS buckets for Terraform state management and backups with versioning and lifecycle policies.
+Creates GCP project and GCS buckets for Terraform state management with versioning and lifecycle policies.

 ## Usage